HaavardM/HavissIoT-Server/README.md

 - The serverside application will be written in java
 - The clients will be written in the language most appropiate for the platform (C/C++, java, etc)
 - Maven will be used for java applications
-- The server will most likely run on Windows Azure
+- The server will most likely run on Microsoft Azure